essiesalari/Titanic-ML/README.md

 - Matplotlib

 ## Results
 Random Forest is the the best model achieved an accuracy of 92.06% on the test set.
 The ROC curve and other evaluation metrics are included in the Jupyter notebook.
-According to the model, "Sex" is most predictive (the important or relevant featur towards the output variable.
+According to the model, "Sex" is most predictive (the more important or relevant featur towards the output variable).

 ## License
 This project is licensed under the MIT License.